tristanpenman/go-cast/README.md

 # GoCast

-This project is intended to offer a complete implementation of the [Google Cast](https://en.wikipedia.org/wiki/Google_Cast) protocol, written in Go, with custom Sender and Receiver apps using [FFmpeg](https://ffmpeg.org/) as a frontend.
+This project is intended to offer a complete implementation of the [Google Cast](https://en.wikipedia.org/wiki/Google_Cast) protocol, written in Go, with custom Sender and Receiver apps using GLFW for the frontend.

+GoCast currently supports streams using VP8, with H.264 support on the roadmap.
+Audio is currently not supported.

 ## Design